NathanNoye/Obsidian-Vault/Bibles/CSB/43 - John/John 21.md

 Jesus came, took the bread, and gave it to them.
 He did the same with the fish.

 ###### 14
-This was now the third time Jesus appeared to the disciples after he was raised from the dead.Jesus's Threefold Restoration of Peter
+This was now the third time Jesus appeared to the disciples after he was raised from the dead.

+### Jesus's Threefold Restoration of Peter

 ###### 15
 When they had eaten breakfast, Jesus asked Simon Peter, **"Simon, son of John,** **do you love me more than these?"** "Yes, Lord," he said to him, "you know that I love you." **"Feed my lambs,"** he told him.